On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

-\texttt{NextStepGreedy} function calculates the metric \eqref{TreeHeuristic} for the children of the root node of the tree $\mathcal{G}$ (see lines 6 -- 8).
-Then it uses \texttt{NextStepGreedyRec} function to perform a depth-first search for $l$ children with the smallest metric values.
-If a new codeword has been found during first $l$ iterations, then the loop on lines 9 -- 27 is terminated (see lines 10 -- 16).
-If additional $\hat{l}$ checks are required to find a new codeword, then the algorithm set a flag $ec$ to one.
-This flag is used to check how many times the algorithm uses the option to check additional $\hat{l}$ children of the root of the tree.
-If \texttt{NextStepGreedy} returns $ec$ that equals one $s$ times during decoding of the received vector, then the graph search algorithm prohibits \texttt{NextStepGreedy} function from checking $\hat{l}$ extra nodes.
-For instance, it can be done by setting $\hat{l}$ to be equal to zero.
-Note that the loop on lines 9 -- 27 is also terminated if a codeword with a better metric has been found (see line 26).
-If \texttt{NextStepGreedy} function is not able to find a codeword that is not in $\mathcal{C}$, then the function returns the input codeword $\mathbf{c}$ and $-\infty$ as a metric value.
+The \texttt{NextStepGreedy} function calculates metric \eqref{TreeHeuristic} for the children of the root node of the tree $\mathcal{T}$ (see lines 5 -- 7).
+Then it uses the \texttt{NextStepGreedyRec} function to perform a depth-first search for $l$ children with the smallest metric values.
+Note that $l + \bar{l}$ must be less than or equal to $2^{m+1} - 2$.
+If a new codeword has been found during the first $l$ iterations, then the loop in lines 8 -- 24 is terminated (see lines 9 -- 15).
+If additional $\bar{l}$ nodes are required to find a new codeword, then the algorithm sets a flag $ec$ to one.
+This flag is used to count how many times the algorithm used the option to run the depth-first search for additional $\bar{l}$ nodes.
+If the \texttt{NextStepGreedy} function returns $ec$ that equals one $s$ times during decoding of the received vector, then the graph search algorithm prohibits the \texttt{NextStepGreedy} function from visiting $\bar{l}$ extra nodes.
+For instance, it can be done by setting $\bar{l}$ to be equal to zero.
+Note that the loop in lines 8 -- 24 is also terminated if a codeword with a better metric has been found (see line 23).
+If the \texttt{NextStepGreedy} function is not able to find a codeword that is not in $\mathcal{C}$, then the function returns the input codeword $\mathbf{c}$ and $-\infty$ as a metric value.
+The formal description of the graph search algorithm that uses the \texttt{NextStepGreedy} function is presented in Algorithm \ref{GreedyGraphSearchAlg}.

-Finally, we estimate the computational complexity of the greedy \texttt{NextStep} function in terms of operations required to calculate all FHTs.
-In the worst case, the algorithm checks $l$ leaves, where $l$ is the search breadth.
-Then it is required about

-operations, where $n$ is the code length.
-In the best case, the algorithm checks only one leaf that improves the current metric and generates a codeword $\mathbf{c}$ such that $\mathbf{c} \notin \mathcal{C}$.
-It requires